Please support our work with a fiscal year-end gift. Thank you!

 • time Adults of all ages

-• location Synagogues and community spaces (or online due to COVID-19)
+• location Synagogues, community spaces and online

 • duration Me'ah Classic (100 hours over two years);